jenchick/bikesharing/README.md

 # Bikesharing:  NY Citibike with Tableau
 ## Overview:
 This analysis was created to help convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 One of the key stakeholders requested a bike trip analysis, which has been prepared using Tableau.
 The data utilized was from a popular bikesharing business known as Citibike located in the New York City area.
-The data is for for the month of August, 2008.
+The data is for for the month of August, 2019.

-To prepare this analysis, I used Pandas to change the "tripduration" column from an integer to a datetime datatype and then exported the new csv to create the visualizations in this proposal.

 Please use the following [link](https://public.tableau.com/views/Citibike_Challenge_16581173552890/Story1?:language=en-US&:display_count=n&:origin=viz_share_link) to view the Tableau Story: